nat-n/poethepoet/README.rst

 ✅  Task are run in poetry's virtualenv by default

-✅  Tab completion of task names (and global options too for zsh)

 ✅  Tasks can be commands (with or without a shell) or references to python functions (like tool.poetry.scripts)

 ✅  Short and sweet commands with extra arguments passed to the task :bash:`poe [options] task [task_args]`